CREST: Universal Safety Guardrails Through Cluster-Guided Cross-Lingual Transfer: Related Work

 \textbf{Multilingual Safety Datasets and Benchmarks.} In parallel, large-scale efforts have been made to expand multilingual safety datasets and benchmarks.
-PolyGuardMix \shortcite{kumar2025polyguard} spans 1.9M examples in 17 languages curated from naturally occurring multilingual human-LLM interactions and human-verified machine translations of WildGuardMix \shortcite{wildguard2024} (English-only safety dataset), and its evaluation set, PolyGuardPrompts, provides 29k human-validated prompt-output pairs.
-Multilingual safety benchmarks such as MultiJail \cite{deng2023multilingual}, PolygloToxicityPrompts \cite{jain2024polyglotoxicityprompts}, XSafety \cite{wang2023all}, XSTest \cite{rottger2023xstest}, and RTP‑LX \cite{de2025rtp} have broadened evaluation to dozens of languages; however, they still tend to either cover high-resource languages or only a limited set of low-resource languages.
-Efforts like RabakBench \cite{chua2025rabakbenchscalinghumanannotations} have also pointed out the difficulty of evaluating safety in regional settings for truly low-resource languages.
+PolyGuardMix \cite{kumar2025polyguard} spans 1.9M examples in 17 languages curated from naturally occurring multilingual human-LLM interactions and human-verified machine translations of WildGuardMix \cite{wildguard2024} (English-only safety dataset), and its evaluation set, PolyGuardPrompts, provides 29k human-validated prompt-output pairs.
+Multilingual safety benchmarks such as MultiJail \citelanguageresource{deng2023multilingual}, PolygloToxicityPrompts \citelanguageresource{jain2024polyglotoxicityprompts}, XSafety \citelanguageresource{wang2023all}, XSTest \citelanguageresource{rottger2023xstest}, and RTP‑LX \citelanguageresource{de2025rtp} have broadened evaluation to dozens of languages; however, they still tend to either cover high-resource langxxuages or only a limited set of low-resource languages.
+Efforts like RabakBench \citelanguageresource{chua2025rabakbenchscalinghumanannotations} have also pointed out the difficulty of evaluating safety in regional settings for truly low-resource languages.

+While these benchmarks collectively span a broader set of naturally-collected multilingual data, a direct comparison with baselines is not feasible for most of them, as CREST is the only model in our evaluation that supports all languages present in each dataset.
+We therefore evaluate CREST on these benchmarks independently, reporting F1 scores for the unsafe class aggregated across all available languages.
 Overall, existing solutions often rely on translating inputs to English or on multilingual training data that skews toward well-resourced languages.

 \textbf{Cross-Lingual Transfer Learning.} To extend knowledge transfer to low-resource languages, researchers have widely adopted cross-lingual transfer learning.
 The core idea is to leverage models or data from high-resource languages to improve performance on low-resource languages.
-Pre-trained multilingual language models such as mBERT \cite{devlin2019bert} and XLM-R \shortcite{conneau2019unsupervised} are central to this approach.
-These models are trained on unlabeled text from a hundred languages, learning a shared cross-lingual representation space. \citeauthor{xia-etal-2021-metaxl} introduced MetaXL, which uses meta‑learning to align auxiliary high-resource language representations to a target low-resource language. \citeauthor{nie-etal-2023-cross} presented PARC, which augments zero-shot prompts by retrieving semantically similar sentences from high-resource corpora.
-These prior works often depend on strong auxiliary resources or are limited by language coverage.
+Pre-trained multilingual language models such as mBERT \citelanguageresource{devlin2019bert} and XLM-R \cite{conneau2019unsupervised} are central to this approach.
+These models are trained on unlabeled text from a hundred languages, learning a shared cross-lingual representation space.